ranfysvalle02/just-a-bag-of-words/README.md

 Tokenization is a crucial step in text representation as it determines how the text will be broken down and understood by the subsequent models.
 Whether you're using Bag of Words, Word2Vec, or even more advanced models like GPT-4, tokenization is the first step in making text understandable to machines.

-## Capturing Meaning in Text

-Capturing the meaning in text is one of the most challenging aspects of text analysis.
-It involves understanding the context, semantics, and syntax of the text.
-Several techniques are used to capture meaning in text:

-- **Part-of-Speech (POS) Tagging:** This involves labeling each word in the text as a noun, verb, adjective, etc. POS tagging helps in understanding the grammatical structure of the text and the role of each word in the sentence.

-- **Named Entity Recognition (NER):** NER involves identifying and classifying named entities in the text, such as persons, organizations, locations, etc. It helps in understanding who or what the text is about.

-- **Dependency Parsing:** This involves analyzing the grammatical structure of the sentence to determine the relationships between words.
-Dependency parsing helps in understanding how words in a sentence relate to each other.

-- **Semantic Analysis:** This involves understanding the meaning of the text.
-Techniques used in semantic analysis include word sense disambiguation (determining the correct meaning of a word based on context), semantic role labeling (identifying the semantic roles of words in a sentence), and semantic similarity (measuring the semantic similarity between words or sentences).

-## Word Embeddings: Capturing Semantic Relationships

-Word embeddings are a type of word representation that allows words with similar meaning to have a similar representation.
-They are a distributed representation for text that is perhaps one of the key breakthroughs for the impressive performance of deep learning methods on challenging natural language processing problems.

-Word embeddings are in fact a class of techniques where individual words are represented as real-valued vectors in a predefined vector space.
-Each word is mapped to one vector and the vector values are learned in a way that resembles a neural network, and hence the technique is often lumped into the field of deep learning.

-Key benefits of word embeddings include:

-- **Dimensionality Reduction:** Word embeddings reduce the dimensionality of text data, making it easier to process.
-- **Semantic Similarity:** Words that are semantically similar are close to each other in the vector space, making it possible to capture semantic relationships between words.
-- **Contextual Information:** Word embeddings capture the context in which words are used, allowing the model to learn not just the words but also their meaning in the text.

 ![](https://aiml.com/wp-content/uploads/2023/02/disadvantage-bow-1024x650.png)

 __Image Credit to https://aiml.com/what-are-the-advantages-and-disadvantages-of-bag-of-words-model/__